\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Computational Experiments

 \subsection{Expanding Circle Map}

 The first case-study is an expanding map from the circle to itself.
 To add noise, we extend it to a self-map on the plane, $f \colon \Cspace \to \Cspace$ defined by $f(z) = z^2$.
 While traversing the circle once, the image under $f$ travels around the circle twice.
 To generate the data, we randomly chose $N$ points on the unit circle, and letting $z_i$ be the $i$-th such point, we pick a point $x_i$ from an isotropic Gaussian distribution with center $z_i$ and width $\sigma = 0.1$.
-Write $X$ for the set of all points $x_i$, and let the image of $x_i$ be the point $g(x_i) \in X$ that is closest to $x_i^2$.
-As explained earlier, we construct the filtration of Delaunay--\v{C}ech complexes of $X$ and compute eigenspace diagrams for all eigenvalues in a sufficiently large finite field.
+Note that while the noise from a Gaussian distribution is unbounded, for large enough $N$ and sufficiently small $\sigma$ (in dependence on $N$ ), a random sample noisy still has a high probability of satisfying the sampling conditions from \cref{sec4}.
+Write $X$ for the set of points $x_i$, and let the image of $x_i$ be the point $g(x_i) \in X$ that is closest to $x_i^2$.
+As explained earlier, we construct the filtration of Delaunay--\v{C}ech complexes of $X$ and compute eigenspace diagrams for all eigenvalues in a sufficiently large finite field to avoid aliasing effects.
 Our choice is $\Fspace = \Zspace_{1009}$.
+Recall that the definition of the eigenspace module in Section~\ref{sec41} required a choice of $q \geq 0$.
+For our computations, we always chose the smallest admissible value.

 Drawing $N=100$ points, we compare the D\v{C}-method of this paper with the VR-method in \cite{EJM15}.
 For eigenvalue $t = 2$, both methods give a non-empty eigenspace diagram consisting of a single point.
-Figure \ref{fig:compare-complexes} illustrates the results by showing the generating loop on the left and its image on the right, first for the VR-method and second for the D\v{C}-method.
-Observe that the Vietoris--Rips complexes have many more simplices than the Delaunay--\v{C}ech complexes for the same radius, in particular for larger radii.
-The difference illustrates the improvement in running time we get using the D\v{C}-method.
+Figure \ref{fig:compare-complexes} illustrates the results by showing the generating cycle computed with the D\v{C}-method on the left and its image on the right.